2020 INDUSTRY EXPERTS - FIND OUT MORE ABOUT OUR SPEAKERS

 Ralf Kimmel has been General Manager of the TRUMPF laser division business in North America since 2017, including responsibility for service, applications, and sales.
 The TRUMPF laser technology center in Plymouth, MI is one of the biggest TRUMPF sales subsidiaries within the laser division and provides laser technology to the US, Mexico, and Canada.
 His career began in 1996 as a design engineer at Robert Bosch in Stuttgart and continued as a project manager in the German Aerospace Center (DLR).
 He joined TRUMPF Laser- und Systemtechnik in 2000.
 Mr. Kimmel has a degree in mechanical engineering with focus on cybernetics from the Universität Stuttgart.

-Dr. John TC Lee is President and Chief Operating Officer of MKS Instruments; he becomes the CEO on January 1, 2020.
+Dr. John TC Lee is President and Chief Executive Officer of MKS Instruments.
 Dr. Lee oversees the company’s business units, sales, service, marketing, operations, and quality and reliability.
 Prior to joining MKS, he held various leadership roles in the Maydan Technology Center, Wet Clean and Solar Business Groups at Applied Materials.
 Dr. Lee started his career as a Member of Technical Staff at Bell Laboratories, Murray Hill, eventually becoming Director of the Silicon Fabrication Research Department.
 He holds a BS from Princeton University and both an MSCEP and a PhD from the Massachusetts Institute of Technology, all in chemical engineering..

 Jessica DeGroote Nelson, PhD